Spring Semester in Bordeaux, France

 - Housing in student residential facilities

 Bordeaux is the capital of the Nouvelle-Aquitaine region and the fifth largest city in France.
 It is often referred to as the “Pearl of Aquitaine” with amazing landscapes such as the Dune du Pilat and hundreds of historical monuments; Bordeaux was named a World Heritage site in 2007.
-The program will be based at the University of Bordeaux Montaigne with access to the Sciences Po Bordeaux and the University of Bordeaux.
+The program will be based at the University of Bordeaux Montaigne with access to the Sciences Po Bordeaux.
 In addition to Bordeaux, the program will travel to Paris, sites in southwestern France related to the Director’s course, and Senegal for approximately ten days.

 - French Language: at the appropriate level

 This course will be taught in English.
 Students at an advanced level in French will write papers and complete presentations in French.
-First-year students will complete the work required for the First-Year Seminar course and will earn 1.5 units.

 Students will also select elective courses from a range of courses offered in English or in French.
 St. Lawrence University cannot guarantee that a particular course will be offered in any given semester.